ACCAD 3350: The History of Animation

 COMPARATIVE STUDIES 2322: Introduction to Latino Studies

-Interdisciplinary methods in American studies; emphasis on the plurality of identities in American culture.
-Prereq: English 1110 (110) or equiv.
-GE cultures and ideas and diversity soc div in the US course.
+Investigation of the social, political, and cultural contexts of the development of popular musics in the U.S. Prereq: English 1110 (110) or equiv.
+GE VPA and diversity soc div in the US course.

 CSFRST 2372: Appearance, Dress, and Cultural Diversity